- To set academic standards

 A blind student might use a braille note taking device which stores information electronically.
 The instructor would need to remember to verbalize what s/he writes on the board or to describe verbally other items used in instruction.

 A note taker, who might or might not be a student enrolled in your course, attends each class session in order to take notes for a student with a disability.
-You can assist by helping DSPS identify students who could act as note takers, some notetakers may qualify for priority course registration as an incentive (see DSPS).
+You can assist by helping DSPS identify students who could act as note takers, some notetakers may qualify for priority course registration as an incentive.

 Assistive listening devices

-Some students with hearing impairments use assistive listening devices which amplify and transmit sound.
+Some students who are deaf or hard of hearing use assistive listening devices which amplify and transmit sound.
 Usually the person speaking wears some type of microphone, which transmits sound directly to a receiver being worn by the student.
 The instructor might be asked to wear a transmitter or microphone during class.
-Faculty might also need to restate questions or comments that are made by other students so that this information is transmitted to the student with the hearing impairment.
+Faculty might also need to restate questions or comments that are made by other students so that this information is transmitted to the student using the assistive listening device.

 Interpreters or Real-Time Captioning